ayastreb/bandwidth-hero/PRIVACY.md

 When you use "Bandwidth Hero" browser extension it forwards all images loading requests to the compression proxy server, including images from secure and authenticated web pages (e.g. Facebook, Twitter etc).
-However this extension does not send your cookies to the proxy server - it removes "Cookies" header before forwarding image loading to the compression proxy.
 By default this extension uses following proxy server URL:

 https://wt-e9c9a7a436fcd9273a7f8890849dae65-0.run.webtask.io/bandwidth-hero-proxy